 In men, a pelvic ultrasound can be used to:

 - Check for problems with the bladder, prostate gland, and seminal vesicles

-- Find bladder tumors
+- Find bladder tumors or stones

 If you are having a transabdominal ultrasound, your bladder will need to be full.
 You'll drink about 32 ounces -- or four 8-ounce glasses -- of water or another clear fluid at least 1 hour before the test.
 A full bladder makes your organs show up more clearly on the picture.
 You can use the bathroom after the procedure.